jefflunt/cortex/README.md

 Sometimes you **just** want to type up some really quick ideas.

 No logins required.
 No "trial" period.
+No limits on the number of pages you can create.

 Just go to the page and start typing.
 Why does it have to be more complex than that?